ligato/vpp-agent/README.md

 ## Architecture

-The VPP Agent is basically a set of VPP-specific plugins that use the CN-Infra platform to interact with other services/microservices in the cloud (e.g. a KV data store, messaging, log warehouse, etc.).
+The VPP Agent is basically a set of VPP-specific plugins that use the CN-Infra framework to interact with other services/microservices in the cloud (e.g. a KV data store, messaging, log warehouse, etc.).
 The VPP Agent exposes VPP functionality to client apps via a higher-level model-driven API.
-Clients that consume this API may be either external (connecting to the VPP Agent via REST, gRPC API, Etcd or message bus transport), or local Apps and/or Extension plugins running on the same CN-Infra platform in the same Linux process.
+Clients that consume this API may be either external (connecting to the VPP Agent via REST, gRPC API, Etcd or message bus transport), or local Apps and/or Extension plugins running on the same CN-Infra framework in the same Linux process.

 The VNF Agent architecture is shown in the following figure: